richie1988/Math-App/README.md

 # 📖 [Calculator] <a name="about-project"></a>

-This is the web application app that will help other developer get motivated on creating the API apps and movie sites.
+This is the web Math Calculation  app that will help other developer get motivated on creating the react and  API apps .
 Its Mobile vision app and can be accessed on the Mobile devices and Desktop

 **[Mobile portfolio app]** is a Mobile vision app that makes easier for Developers to chocase there projects